flaskr/blockchain-developer-bootcamp-final-project/README.md

     1. NFT token address: from step 7.1.1
     2. Token id: `0` (`1` and `2` are also possible if you wish to repeat this step)
     3. Borrower: Public address of Account 2
+19. Click on 'Approve' and sign the txn in Metamask to allow the contract to move the NFT.
-19. Click 'Lend' and sign the transaction in Metamask
+20. Click 'Lend' and sign the transaction in Metamask
-20. You should see an Alert in browser confirming that address was updated.
+21. You should see an Alert in browser confirming that address was updated.
-21. UI should reflect token `0` under the 'Lent NFTs' section.
+22. UI should reflect token `0` under the 'Lent NFTs' section.
-22. Using the 'verify ownership' form, and inputting the following should give you Account 2's address:
+23. Using the 'verify ownership' form, and inputting the following should give you Account 2's address:
     1. Token address to check: Test NFT token address
     2. Token id: `0`
-23. In Metamask, switch user to Account 2
+24. In Metamask, switch user to Account 2
-24. UI should reflect token `0` under 'Borrowed' NFTs section.
+25. UI should reflect token `0` under 'Borrowed' NFTs section.

 ## Screencast link